 Is this recipe healthy?

 Yes, this pesto orzo salad is certainly healthy.
-Firstly, it is packed with vegetables with many health benefits and vitamins.
+Firstly, it is packed with vegetables.
 Secondly, we use homemade, nut-free pesto made from 6 simple ingredients.
 Thirdly, it is balanced with carbs, fiber, protein, and healthy fat.

 How long does it keep?